Aayush2205/CrowdFunding/README.md

 ### Funcions-

-deposit() - Used by the contributor to contribute for the fund. rewardToPublic() - Accessable only by the minter to mint tokens as a reward for the contributors who contributed before the deadline withdrawal() - If the goal is not fulfilled before the deadline then the contributors have an option to withdraw their contributions transferToAccount() - this is to tranfer the fund which is collected to the owner of the CrowdFund
+deposit() - Used by the contributor to contribute for the fund
+rewardToPublic() - Accessable only by the minter to mint tokens as a reward for the contributors who contributed before the deadline
+withdrawal() - If the goal is not fulfilled before the deadline then the contributors have an option to withdraw their contributions
+transferToAccount() - this is to tranfer the fund which is collected to the owner of the CrowdFund

 ### Modifiers